 Assets converted to a Roth IRA must remain in the account for at least five years before any distributions are taken.
 Otherwise, a significant tax penalty may apply.

-You’ll maximize the potential for tax-free income later…
+You’ll help maximize the potential for tax-free income later…

 …if you pay conversion taxes out of pocket, rather than withdrawal them from your IRA.
 If you can’t pay conversion taxes without using part of your IRA funds, you probably shouldn’t convert to a Roth IRA unless you are certain you will be in a high tax bracket during retirement.Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, or investment advice.
 Although the information has been gathered from sources believed to be reliable, please note that individual situations can vary therefore, the information should be relied upon when coordinated with individual professional advice.
 Past performance is no guarantee of future results.
 Diversification does not ensure against loss.
 Source: Financial Visions, Inc.